Royal Enfield Himalayan: Model history

-Design

-Engine
+In late 2023, Royal Enfield launched a new variant of this product, the Himalayan 450/452 cc from price starting 2.69 lakh in India, US pre-tax/licensing pricing on this bike was approximately 5,800 US dollars (as of 2025).
+This model is equipped with a new 452 cc liquid-cooled DOHC single-cylinder engine producing around 40 hp power at 8000 rpm, along with ~40 Nm of peak torque at 5500 rpm.

+Description

+Engine - 411 cc.
+Initial Himalayan variant

+Used in the original Himalayan branded product.

-The Himalayan's engine was designed and produced by Royal Enfield from the ground-up and shares little to no parts with other contemporaries in the company's line-up.
+The Himalayan's engine was designed and produced by Royal Enfield 'from the ground up' and shares little commonality with prior products.
 The engine, named the LS410 indicating its long-stroke ratio, is a unit-construction 411 cc single-cylinder, oil-cooled 4-stroke SOHC engine.
 The motor generates a power output of 24.5 bhp at 6,500 rpm (18.02 KW) and a maximum torque of 32 Nm at 4,000-4,500 rpm.
 The engine also includes an oil cooler, a first among motorcycles manufactured by Royal Enfield India.
-The bike employs electronic fuel injection and the engine is mated to a 5-speed constant mesh transmission.
+The bike employs electronic fuel injection, and the engine is mated to a 5-speed constant mesh transmission.

 This engine has a single overhead camshaft, thereby moving away from the traditional pushrod design that had been used by the company from 1955, starting with the original Bullet up to the contemporary Classic series.

+Engine - 452 cc.
+Updated 2023 Himalayan variant

+Used in the revamped 2023 updated Himalayan variant.

+A modern single cylinder, water cooled engine displacing 452 cc and producing around 40 horsepower.
+This engine is mated to a six-speed manual gear box.

+Accessories

+Royal Enfield produce a range of accessories for the Himalayan, including a crash guard, bash plate, headlight guard, top rack and top box.
+Various of aftermarket suppliers have also entered the market, widening the range of such products.